ruskit/traces/README.md

 - Multiple exporter options:
   - OTLP gRPC exporter for production environments (`otlp` feature)
   - Stdout exporter for development and debugging (`stdout` feature)
+  - No-op exporter when no features are enabled (zero overhead)
+- Environment-aware sampling strategies:
+  - Always-on sampling for local development environments
-- Configurable trace sampling based on environment
+  - Configurable ratio-based sampling for other environments
+- First-class support for gRPC:
+  - Utilities for extracting trace context from incoming gRPC requests
-- Utilities for extracting and injecting trace context in gRPC metadata
+  - Utilities for injecting trace context into outgoing gRPC requests
-- Span creation and management helpers
+- Helper functions for span context creation and management

 ## Installation